 A technologist will come out to escort you to the changing room for your procedure.
 He or she will be with you throughout your visit.
 Depending on your procedure, you may be required to change into scrubs.
 If you are having an MRI, you will remove all metal from your body and store it, along with your personal items, in a secure locker.
 Next, you will be escorted to the imaging suite where the technologist will explain the details of your exam and give you an opportunity to ask questions before performing the procedure.

-No. We do not require or make appointments for routine x-rays.
 We perform x-rays during all business hours on a walk in basis.
 However, if you have a referral for several x-rays, you may schedule an appointment.
 Mammograms, ultrasounds, CT, MRI, DEXA (bone density) and interventional procedures do need an appointment as they often require preparation.

 Most, but not all, imaging studies require a physician referral.
 Body composition exams do not require a referral.
 Please inquire about the specific examination if needed.